Some Obstructions to Solvable Points on Higher Genus Curves: When Quotients are of General Type

 And now to prove Theorem~\ref{notrans}, \begin{proof} As being of general type (for smooth varieties) is a statement about canonical divisors, the first step is to relate $K_{C^n}$ and $K_X$.
 We will obtain such a relation by considering the two maps to $\mathrm{Sym}^n C$.

 There is a generalisation of the Riemann-Hurwitz formula for a generically finite morphism of smooth varieties $f : X \to Y$, which states $K_X \simeq f^* K_Y + R + E$ where $R$ is an effective divisor supported on the ramification locus, and $E$ is an effective divisor supported on the exceptional locus \cite{Debarre}.
-Applying this to $\pi_1$ gives
+Applying this to $\pi_1$ gives the following, as the ramification index is 2 on the divisor $\Delta$.

-This can be pushed forward to yield
+This can be pushed forward to yield:

-By the preceding lemma, $\pi_2$ is ramified in the image of $\Delta$, except for the codimension 2 or smaller set where $C^n / G$ is possibly singular.
-Therefore $\phi$ must also be ramified in the image of $\Delta$.
-Applying the same formula to $\phi$ gives
+By the preceding lemma, $\pi_2$ is ramified along the image of $\Delta$, except for the codimension 2 or smaller set where $C^n / G$ is possibly singular.
+Therefore $\phi$ must also be ramified along the image of $\Delta$, again with ramification index 2.
+Applying the same formula to $\phi$, and denoting the image of $\Delta$ in $X$ as $\Delta'$, and the ramification and exceptional locus of $\phi$ as $\Delta' + R'$ and $E'$ respectively.